USS Constellation (CV-64): Fire during construction

 USS Constellation was heavily damaged by fire while under construction on 19 December 1960.
 The carrier was in the final stages of construction at the Brooklyn Navy Yard in Brooklyn, New York when the fire began.

 The fire broke out when a forklift operating on the hangar deck accidentally pushed its cargo into a steel plate knocking it over.
 The plate then broke off the plug of a 500 USgal tank of diesel fuel which spilled from the container reaching the lower levels of the ship.
 The fuel was ignited perhaps by a cutting torch of a fitter, and then moved to a wooden scaffolding.
 The flames spread quickly, filling the passageways of the ship with smoke.
 A Navy commander commented on the nature of the ship's design at an inquiry, "Ships of this class are the most complex structures ever designed by man."

 It took 17 hours for firefighters to extinguish the fire, some of whom had been "driven to the raw edge of exhaustion" after being called into service in the Park Slope air accident.
-The firefighters saved hundreds of lives without losing any of their own, however fifty shipyard workers were killed.
-The extensive damage cost 75 million dollars to repair, and delayed the commissioning date by seven months, leading to a rumor that the ship that had burned in New York was Kitty Hawk (CV-63) and the fire caused the Navy to change the names and hull number designations between the two sister ships that were being built simultaneously in separate shipyards in separate states.
+The firefighters saved hundreds of lives without losing any of their own; however, 50 shipyard workers were killed.
+The extensive damage cost $75 million to repair, and delayed the commissioning date by seven months, leading to a rumor that the ship that had burned in New York was Kitty Hawk (CV-63) and the fire caused the Navy to change the names and hull number designations between the two sister ships that were being built simultaneously in separate shipyards in separate states.
 An abstract of a New York Times article from the day after the fire, 20 December 1960, refers to the ship as USS Constellation.